 HOLD UP.
 Why settle for $5000 per month?
 Don’t sell yourself short.
-Here’s how to make $10k a month.
+Here’s how to earn $6000 per month with your laptop.

 The easiest way to start investing is to participate in your company’s 401(k) plan (if they offer one).
 Not only will your money grow, but many companies offer matching programs.
 It’s essentially free money.